anfibiacreativa/componentmodeldemo/readme.md

 $ pnpm run transpile
 ```

 To transpile the components.
-The output will be placed under the same `output` directory.
+The output will be placed under the same `/output` directory.
 For exammple, for `component2`, you should see the following output, both in the terminal and in the source code.

 ```bash